Study Shows Natural Pain Relief

 Our bodies efficiently assimilate plant nutrient ingredients found in natural dietary supplements, unlike synthetic drugs that are not recognized by the body as nutritive or food.
 Pharmaceuticals have little or no nutrient value at the cellular level.

 An estimated 187 million American adults take dietary supplements.
-When polled, the majority of users cited the most prevalent reason for taking supplements was to improve their overall health and well being.
+When polled, the majority of users cited the most prevalent reason for taking supplements was to improve their overall health and well being, according to the Natural Products Association, a non-profit dietary supplement industry association.

 Natural pain relief supplements are an alternative to painkilling drugs